brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 # Setting up your server

 - Consider taking a crash course in linux CLI, either from [text guides like this](https://scicomp.aalto.fi/scicomp/shell/) or from a Youtube video.
 The terminal to your server is in the bottom of VSCode, and you can open multiple terminals with the "+" button.
 - Java 17 can be installed with the command `sudo yum install java-17-openjdk.aarch64`.
-You can find other Java versions with `yum search JDK`
+You can find other Java versions with `sudo yum search JDK`
--

 # Installing Minecraft